Model Editing as a Robust and Denoised variant of DPO: A Case Study on Toxicity

-Editing activations in this manner has been shown to successfully make models more truthful~\cite{li2023inference, zou2023representation, campbell2023localizing}, moral~\cite{zou2023representation} and unbiased~\cite{limisiewicz2022don, bordia2019identifying, lauscher2020general, bolukbasi2016man, dev2019attenuating, aboagye2022interpretable, singh2024mimic}.
-However, one drawback of redirecting activations is that they require additional operations at inference, often leading to architectural changes in the model~\cite{li2023inference}.
-In this vein, directly performing edits on weights is more favorable, as this provides a plug-and-play replacement to the original unaligned models.

-In this work, we propose a straightforward approach to edit model weights.
-Focusing on the use-case of toxicity, we introduce \method (\Scref{sec:method-method}), which identifies toxic directions in model activations to define a low-dimensional toxicity subspace. \method then leverages this subspace as a projection filter on the weights, effectively removing these toxic directions from the model and mitigating the model's toxicity.
+In this work, we propose a simple and straightforward approach to edit model weights.
+Similar to~\citet{lee2024mechanistic} and other editing literature which aligns to specific objectives~\citep[\textit{inter alia}]{limisiewicz2022don, leong2023self}, we focus on the use-case of toxicity.
+We introduce \method (\underline{Pro}jection \underline{F}ilter for \underline{S}ubspaces) (\Scref{sec:method-method}), which identifies toxic directions in model activations to define a low-dimensional toxicity subspace. \method then leverages this subspace as a projection filter on the weights, effectively removing these toxic directions from the model and reducing the model's toxicity.
 Our method is based on the heuristic that an embedding vector in any layer of a transformer can be decomposed into interpretable components:

-Drawing inspiration from classical literature in factor analysis, principal component analysis, and low-rank matrix estimation \cite{abdi2010principal, donoho2023screenot, fan2021robust}, our editing approach effectively decouples these three vector components to isolate and identify the toxic vector, after which it orthogonalizes the weights with respect to the toxic subspace spanned by these toxic vectors.
+Drawing inspiration from classical literature in factor analysis, principal component analysis, and low-rank matrix estimation \citep{abdi2010principal, donoho2023screenot, fan2021robust}, our editing approach effectively decouples these three vector components to isolate and identify the toxic vector, after which it orthogonalizes the weights with respect to the toxic subspace spanned by these toxic vectors.
 This ensures that during inference, toxic outputs are suppressed. \method identifies the subspace associated with toxic factors by applying SVD to embedding differences, effectively canceling out common context factors (\Scref{sec:method-theory}).